Hammersmith Apollo: In popular culture

 Hawkwind, Iron Maiden, Celtic Frost, Kings of Leon, Tears for Fears, Bananarama, Dire Straits, Frank Zappa, Sophie Ellis-Bextor, David Bowie, Bruce Springsteen and the E Street Band, Japan, Erasure, Spear of Destiny, Motörhead, and Robbie Williams.
 In September 1979 Gary Numan recorded his Touring Principle show at the venue.

 Kate Bush released a video and record EP of her concerts at the Odeon from her first tour in 1979.
 Duran Duran recorded at the Hammersmith Odeon on 16 November 1982 and released Live at Hammersmith '82!.
 Depeche Mode made one of its first concert videos for a Danish television at the Hammersmith on 25 October 1982.
-Dire Straits played the final two concerts of their eight-month long Love Over Gold Tour at the Odeon on 22–23 July 1983, and the resulting album Alchemy: Dire Straits Live was released the following year.
+Dire Straits played the final two concerts of Love Over Gold Tour at the Odeon on 22–23 July 1983, and the resulting album Alchemy: Dire Straits Live was released the following year.

 Kylie Minogue performed a one-off concert in the venue in 2003 and released a DVD of the performance in 2004.
 Minogue also performed the last show of her Anti Tour in the venue on 3 April 2012.
 Girls Aloud released a DVD of their concert at the Apollo in 2005.
-A DVD of a Bruce Springsteen concert held there in 1975 was released as part of the Born to Run 30th Anniversary Edition package; later the CD Hammersmith Odeon London '75 was released.
+Bruce Springsteen's 1975 concert, released as part of the Born to Run 30th Anniversary Edition package and later as Hammersmith Odeon London '75.
 Melodic death metal band In Flames also released a DVD that featured footage of a December 2004 performance there.
 Comedian and actor Eddie Izzard's show Glorious was also released as a DVD.
 Rush recorded their 1978 performance and later included it in their three-disc set, Different Stages.
 American musician Tori Amos released a series of six live albums in 2005 known as The Original Bootlegs, one of which was recorded at the Apollo.
 Photographs of The Who outside the Hammersmith Odeon appear on their 1973 album Quadrophenia.
-Pink Floyd guitarist David Gilmour performed three nights at the venue in April 1984 which was documented on the David Gilmour Live 1984 concert film.
-These shows are of note as Roy Harper guested on "Short and Sweet" and Gilmour's Pink Floyd bandmate Nick Mason played drums on "Comfortably Numb".
+Pink Floyd guitarist David Gilmour performed three nights at the venue in April 1984, documented on the David Gilmour Live 1984 concert film; these shows featured Roy Harper guesting on "Short and Sweet" and Pink Floyd bandmate Nick Mason on drums for "Comfortably Numb".
 In 1984 the London-based band Iron Maiden recorded side 4 of their double live album 'Live After Death' at the venue.
 Iron Maiden's affection for the Hammersmith Odeon previously resulted in the filming of a 1982 performance which was subsequently released as Beast over Hammersmith.